tensorflow/tensorflow/g3doc/WritingAPass.md

 ### Standard Instrumentations

-MLIR utilizes the pass instrumentation framework to provide a few useful developer tools and utilites.
+MLIR utilizes the pass instrumentation framework to provide a few useful developer tools and utilities.
 Each of these instrumentations are immediately available to all users of the MLIR pass framework.

 #### Pass Timing